Australia-Pakistan Scoreboard - Cricket - NZ Herald News

-MELBOURNE, Australia (AP) " Scoreboard Thursday at stumps on the rain-affected fourth day of the second cricket test between Australia and Pakistan at the Melbourne Cricket Ground:
+MELBOURNE, Australia (AP) " Scoreboard Friday at the end of the second cricket test between Australia and Pakistan at the Melbourne Cricket Ground:

 Matt Renshaw b Yasir 10